 The Mary Rose was built in 1510 and was the pride of Henry VIII, until the warship sank just outside the Portsmouth Harbor in a battle with the French in 1545.
 Only about 30 of the over 400 crew members survived, with many trapped beneath the netting that was meant to keep invading parties from boarding.

 The ship, with the crew, remained at the bottom of the water until it was raised in 1982.
 In the following years, about 45% of the men who drowned with the ship were recovered, along with thousands of artifacts.
 Together, they offer a rare look at life in Tudor England.

 As part of an extensive preservation process, the Mary Rose was constantly sprayed for years with water, and then wax.
 The modernist, capsule-shaped museum, designed by Wilkinson Eyre and Pringle Brandon Perkins+Will, was opened in 2013 and rests alongside Nelson’s HMS Victory at the Portsmouth dockyards.
 In its heart is the Mary Rose.
-The ship is now drying out until 2017.
-After that, the Mary Rose will be on display without a separation, but for now visitors can glimpse it looming through the windows.
+The ship is now fully dried out and no longer requires constant spraying.

 Visit England withAtlas Obscura Trips